wp-plugins/zedity/readme.txt

 2. Type Zedity in the search bar.

-3. Click on "Install now"
+3. Click on "Install now".

 4. Click on "Activate Plugin".

-Here is an [installation tutorial](http://zedity.com/blog/plugin-installation/) with step by step instructions.
+Here is also an [installation tutorial](http://zedity.com/blog/plugin-installation/) with step by step instructions.

 NOTE: in some cases, if you use Safari and after the download you can't find the .zip file, it may be your browser that unzips it automatically (and you'd see a folder with many files).
 If so, you can right click on the unzipped folder and compress it back.
-Your .zip file is now ready for to be installed.
+Your .zip file is now ready to be installed.

 == Tutorials ==